apache/flink/docs/apis/streaming_guide.md

 ---
-title: "Flink Stream Processing API"
+title: "Flink DataStream API Programming Guide"
-is_beta: true
+is_beta: false
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one